Manuela Porto: Opposition to the Government

 Unhappy with the Estado Novo, many artists took an active stance against the regime, joining opposition organizations and signing protests against measures taken by the dictatorship.
 Manuela Porto joined the Movement of National Antifascist Unity (Movimento de Unidade Nacional Antifascista or MUNAF), an organization that was created in 1943 but never legalized.
 In 1945 she joined the Movement of Democratic Unity (Movimento de Unidade Democrática or MUD), a quasi-legal platform of democratic organizations that was banned in 1948, not before several members had been arrested.
-Porto was also a member of CEJAD, the Commission of Democratic Writers, Journalists and Artists (Comissão de Escritores, Jornalistas e Artistas Democráticos) and the Portuguese Women's Association for Peace (Associação Feminina Portuguesa para a Paz).
+Porto was also a member of CEJAD, the Commission of Democratic Writers, Journalists and Artists (Comissão de Escritores, Jornalistas e Artistas Democráticos) and the Associação Feminina Portuguesa para a Paz (Portuguese Women's Association for Peace).
 She was on the Central Commission of the Women's National Democratic Movement (Movimento Nacional Democrático Feminino), a legal organization founded after the presidential campaign of Norton de Matos in 1949.

 Like many intellectuals of the time, Porto contributed to several newspapers and magazines, some dedicated to the arts, such as Mundo Literário, Vértice, and Seara Nova, as well as daily papers such as Diário de Lisboa, and magazines aimed at women, such as Eva.
 Censorship, however, made it difficult for many artists to fully express themselves in public and they often organized informal gatherings to exchange ideas.
 Porto was particularly appreciated for her recitals, being able to deliver long poems from memory, such as Ode Marítima by Fernando Pessoa's heteronym Álvaro de Campos.